While running about on vacation this last week, I passed many cotton fields.

 Second, as with any crop, there is a cycle to the production of cotton which need be taken into account with respect to the historical settings.
 Farmers plant the crop sometime after the last frost of spring (in the area I grew up in, that was usually around mid-April).
 The cotton farmer hopes for a wet spring, but not too much rain.
 Just enough to help the cotton through the growing stages (where modern irrigation makes this a less chancy endeavor).

 Planting cotton required about the same amount of labor as any other crop.
 It is in the spring and early summer where cotton requires more labor.
 Cotton is less tolerant of weeds or other plants than corn or wheat.
 Beyond that for reasons felt most at harvest time, there is a need to keep the weeds in check.
 The best means to fight off weeds is hoeing or “chopping.”
 With a well balanced hoe in hand, one would work down the row of cotton, chewing up the unwanted plants to leave the cotton as the sole occupant of the field.
 Cotton fields are, for practical reasons, long.
 Hence the expression “long row to hoe.”
 “Choppers” were often hired on to work, on a day-by-day basis, depending on the farmer’s needs.
-Thus setting up a system of temporary employment cycles.
+Thus setting up a system of temporary employment cycles, even pre-Civil War when the majority of labor was bonded slaves.
 In measure of hours or days spent, chopping was the most important labor investment in the days before herbicides.
 And even today, chopping is required where the chemicals don’t complete the job.

 Another “tending” chore during growing season involved fighting off pests.
 While the boll weevil is most well known, that pest appeared well after the war (in most places not until the 20th century).
 Various other insects are, and were, a threat to the cotton crop.
 Historically, farmers “dusted” crops using powders applied by rags, adding more labor to the equation.
 Now days, that dusting is done by devices carried on or towed by tractors… or by aerial spraying.